-First quarter Milestone 1 reportIntentions summary Each subsequent reporting period (3 or 6 monthly according to the contract) Milestone report with any outputs for that period appended Each year One journal article and one conference presentation intended for a researcher audience One article or presentation for a practitioner audience At the end of the project Final milestone report List of publications/presentations (for listing on TLRI project website) TLRI End of Project report (for publication on TLRI project website) One-page formatted outcomes poster for practitioner audience Any additional outputs One online presentation to Ministry of Education staff
+First surestan Milestens description First quarter • Milestone 1 report • Intentions summary Each subsequent reporting period (3 or 6 monthly according to the contract) Milestone report with any outputs for that period appended Each year • One journal article and one conference presentation intended for a researcher audience One article or presentation for a practitioner audience At the end of the 1.
+Final milestone report project 2.
+List of publications/presentations (for listing on TLRI project website) 3.
+4. 5.
+6. TLRI End of Project report (for publication on TLRI project website) One-page summary poster for practitioner audience Any additional outputs One online presentation to Ministry of Education staff (tbc)